Battle of Huế: ARVN reinforcements

 The embattled Trưởng called in reinforcements ordering all four battalions of the 3rd Regiment in the countryside to return to the Citadel, he also instructed two armored units, the 3rd Troop, 7th Cavalry, stationed at PK–17, and the tank-equipped 1st Troop, 7th Cavalry, at the Tam Thai camp southeast of new city to proceed to Mang Ca. Trưởng obtained permission from I Corps commander, General Hoàng Xuân Lãm, to take control of the 1st Airborne Task Force.
 Although the South Vietnamese 9th Airborne Battalion was caught up in the battle for Quảng Trị, the 2nd and 7th Airborne Battalions were available at PK–17.
 The armored troop at Tam Thai was first to respond to Trưởng's order.
 Shortly after 04:30, a column of M41 tanks and M113 armored personnel carriers (APCs) left the compound and headed up Highway 1.
-Shortly after the column crossed over the An Cuu Bridge over the Phu Cam Canal (16.5°N 107.6°E), however, soldiers from the 1st Sapper Battalion and the 818th Battalion, hiding in and around buildings near the road, opened fire at close range with rocket-propelled grenades, heavy machine guns and at least four 75mm recoilless rifles.
+Shortly after the column crossed over the An Cuu Bridge over the Phu Cam Canal (16.5°N 107.6°E), however, soldiers from the 1st Sapper Battalion and the 818th Battalion, hiding in and around buildings near the road, opened fire at close range with rocket-propelled grenades, heavy machine guns and at least four 75 mm recoilless rifles.
 The ambush destroyed several vehicles and threw the 1st Troop, 7th Cavalry, into confusion.
 Several M41 crews abandoned their undamaged tanks when they found their escape route blocked by burning hulks.